GStreamer/gstreamer/markdown/application-development/basics/elements.md

 When moved to `GST_STATE_PLAYING`, pipelines will process data automatically.
 They do not need to be iterated in any form.
-Internally, GStreamer will start threads that take this task on to them.
+Internally, GStreamer will start threads that take on this task for them.
 GStreamer will also take care of switching messages from the pipeline's thread into the application's own thread, by using a [`GstBus`](http://gstreamer.freedesktop.org/data/doc/gstreamer/stable/gstreamer/html/GstBus.html).